Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: The sum of two -repdigits The sum of two g-repdigits

 Dividing the inequality \eqref{lemma:g_5_6} by $\left( b\pm 1 \right)b^n$ and using $b \geq 2$, we get

 We define

 To apply Lemma \ref{tm:BMS}, $\Lambda_2 \neq 0$ must hold. \begin{lemma} If $\Lambda_2 = 0$, equations

 can have a solution.
 If there is a solution for a choice of parameters $b$ and $g$, then $d_1+d_2=g-1$.
-The following applies. \begin{enumerate}[i)] \item If case b) or c) of the Proposition \ref{prop:infinitely_sum} holds, there are infinitely many solutions. \item In all other cases, if a solution exists, then
+The following applies. \begin{enumerate}[i)] \item If any of the cases b), c), d) or e) of Proposition \ref{prop:infinitely_sum} hold, there are infinitely many solutions. \item In all other cases, if a solution exists, then